mradovic38/tiny-starcoder-evaluation/README.md

 suffix = tokens[current_position + self.prefix_length + self.middle_length:current_position +
                          self.prefix_length + self.middle_length + self.suffix_length]
 ```
-- **Splits Dataset Generation**: I used the `generate()` method to create a CSV file with 40 examples, each containing a filename, prefix, middle, and suffix for training.
+- **Splits Dataset Generation**: I used the `generate()` method to create a CSV file with 40 examples, each containing a filename, prefix, middle, and suffix.

 ## [Running Tiny Starcoder](tiny_starcoder_evaluation.ipynb)
 The `get_completion` function generates predictions for the middle part of a code snippet.
 It takes the prefix and suffix as inputs, tokenizes them, and prepares them for the model.
 The model generates a completion based on the input, which is then decoded to extract the middle portion of the text.